airalab/robonomics-wiki/docs/en/raspberry-setup.md

     https://docs.ipfs.io/install/command-line/
 ---

 For all methods from ["Overview"](/docs/home-assistant-begin/), the first thing you need to do is set up a Raspberry Pi.
-To set up Raspberry Pi you could use our "ready to use" image in **"Preinstalled image"** part or install all software by hand in **"Manual installation"** part.
+To set up Raspberry Pi you could use our "ready to use" image in **"Preinstalled image"** section or install all software directly in **"Manual installation"** section.

 ## Preinstalled image
 The easiest way to setup you Raspberry is to use our prepared image.